ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/inlineevents.md

 # Styling RadCalendar Inline Events

-Inline events are time-boxed calendar events within a selected day in Month or Week view.
+Inline events are time-boxed calendar events within a selected day in month or week view.
 To style inline events, you need to initialize the `inlineEventCellStyle` member of `CalendarMonthViewStyle` or `CalendarWeekViewStyle` with an instance of the `InlineEventCellStyle` class.

-`InlineEventCellStyle` provides the following properties:
+`InlineEventCellStyle` provides the following styling properties:

 * `cellBackgroundColor`: Gets or sets the background color of the inline event's cell.
 * `eventTextColor`: Gets or sets the text color for the inline event.